AkhiraChain/contracts/contracts/marketplace/marketplace.md

 **Two contracts instead of one:**

 The main alternative design considered for the `Marketplace` was to split the smart contract into two smart contracts, where each handles (1) only direct listings + offers, or (2) only auction listings + bids.

 Such a design gives us two 'lean' contracts instead of one large one, and the cost for deploying just one of these two contracts is less than deploying the single, large `Marketplace` contract.
-Having two separate contracts positions the thirdweb system to be more modular, where a thirdweb customer can only deploy the smart contract that gives them the specific functionality they want.
+Having two separate contracts positions the akhira system to be more modular, where a akhira customer can only deploy the smart contract that gives them the specific functionality they want.

-Ultimately, we've written a single, large `Marketplace` smart contract since (1) we've seen no strong demand to use just one of those two kinds of listings - direct or auction listings - and not the other, and (2) the contract size of Marketplace does not affect the cost of deploying the contract to users of the thirdweb dashboard/sdk/contracts, since thirdweb now follows the proxy pattern for smart contract deployment.
+Ultimately, we've written a single, large `Marketplace` smart contract since (1) we've seen no strong demand to use just one of those two kinds of listings - direct or auction listings - and not the other, and (2) the contract size of Marketplace does not affect the cost of deploying the contract to users of the akhira dashboard/sdk/contracts, since akhira now follows the proxy pattern for smart contract deployment.

 **Trade-off of having a single `Marketplace` contract**